- We Are

 Fall 2016 to Spring 2017

-Project is scheduled to be completed by May 2017
+Project was completed May 2017

 The Minnesota Public Utilities Commission issued an order granting the Certificate of Need and Route Permit on March 14, 2016.